opal/opal-rspec/README.md

 * Configuration
   * Not all RSpec runner options are supported yet
   * At some point, using node + Phantom's ability to read environment variables could be combined with a opal friendly optparse implementation to allow full options to be supplied/parsed
   * Expect and should syntax are both enabled.
-They cannot be disabled due to bugs with the `undef` keyword in Opal 0.8.
-Status of changing this via config has not been tested in Opal 0.9.
+They cannot be disabled due to past bugs with the `undef` keyword in Opal.
+Status of changing this via config has not been retested.
   * Random order does not work yet due to lack of [srand/Random support](https://github.com/opal/opal/issues/639) and RSpec's bundled Random implementation, `RSpec::Core::Backports::Random`, locks the browser/Phantom.
 If you specify random order, it will be ignored.
 * Nodejs runner
   * debug mode + source map support not there yet (see source map support - https://github.com/evanw/node-source-map-support)